 You can use your product ideas board as an ongoing research tool.
 Encourage people to contribute when they come up against a problem, or have an idea.

-Or you can set up an idea session and use the product idea board to keep track of ideas and votes during this single event.
+Or you can set up an idea session and use the product feedback board to keep track of ideas and votes during this single event.

 You can keep rules to the minimum, allowing team members to contribute freely, while you use comments to ask for more information or tags to group related ideas together.